wine-clustering-project/wine-cluster/README.md

  1. Do red or white wines have a higher quality score?
  2. Does alcohol impact quality positively or negatively?
- 3. Does ph level affect the wines differently?
+ 3. Does density affect the quality of the wine?
- 4. Is there a relationship between sugar and quality?
+ 4. Does ph level affect the wines differently?

 # The Plan